insertokername/custom-authlib/docs/client/frameworks.rst

     oauth.github.delete(url, token=token)

-However, it is not a good practice to query the token database in every request function.
-Authlib provides a way to fetch current user's token automatically for you, just ``register`` with ``fetch_token`` function::
+However, it is not a good practice to query the token database in every request function. insertokname-authlib provides a way to fetch current user's token automatically for you, just ``register`` with ``fetch_token`` function::

     def fetch_twitter_token(request):